top of page

 • Analysis of hematopoietic stem cells "Side Population" (Hoechst 33342)

-• Cell cycle analysis (single-parameter with permeabilized or intact cells, multiparameter with nucleoside incorporation: BrdU, EdU, or RNA staining with Pyronin; or FUCCI-based indicators)
+• Cell cycle analysis (single-parameter with permeabilized or intact cells, multiparameter with nucleoside incorporation: BrdU, EdU, or RNA staining with Pyronin;

 • Cell death/apoptosis analysis